-North Korea rebuffs U.S. offer of December talks
+North Korea rebuffs U.S. offer of December talks, urges halt in military drills

 Kim and Biegun met last month in the Swedish capital for the first time since U.S. President Donald Trump and North Korean leader Kim Jong Un agreed in June to re-open negotiations that have been stalled since a failed summit in Vietnam in February.

-But the meeting fell apart, with Kim saying the U.S. side failed to present a new approach.
+But the Stockholm meeting fell apart, with Kim Myong Gil saying the U.S. side had failed to present a new approach.

 “If the negotiated solution of issues is possible, we are ready to meet with the U.S. at any place and any time,” Kim Myong Gil said in a statement carried by the official KCNA news agency.